Agency Reporting Requirements for USAspending.Gov

 - For FABS, data should be submitted in a comma-separated values (CSV) or pipe-delimited (TXT) file format whose contents correspond to the FABS tab of the RSS.

-- Submission Process – To begin a submission, agencies identify their agency or agency component to the DATA Act Broker (Broker) and upload a file containing the financial assistance award actions they want to validate and publish.
-The Broker validates these award actions and generates error and warning reports, as appropriate, for viewing and download.
-Agencies should note any warnings and correct Broker-generated validation errors.
+- Submission Process – To begin a submission, agencies identify their agency or agency component to the Data Broker and upload a file containing the financial assistance award actions they want to validate and publish.
+The Data Broker validates these award actions and generates error and warning reports, as appropriate, for viewing and download.
+Agencies should note any warnings and must correct validation errors detected by the Data Broker.
 At this point, the agency may publish the subset of award actions that already passed validations (see Section 6040).
 If the agency wants to publish the entire set of award actions in a submission file, it must correct all errors identified and upload the corrected file.
-This error correction and re-upload process continues until all award actions in the file pass Broker validations without any errors; warnings will not prevent the file from passing.
+This error correction and re-upload process continues until all award actions in the file pass Data Broker validations without any errors; warnings will not prevent the file from passing.

 - Publishing Your Data – Validations in FABS take place at the row level, not the file level.
 Any record is publishable as soon as it passes validations, regardless of the error status of the rest of the records in the file.
 Publication is the final step in the FABS submission process and must be selected by agencies; publication will not happen automatically just from records passing validations.

-Every grant, loan, direct payment, and other financial assistance record submitted to the Financial Assistance Broker Submission system must pass a series of validations before the data is published on USAspending.gov.
+Every grant, loan, direct payment, and other financial assistance record submitted to FABS must pass a series of validations before the data is published on USAspending.gov.

-The DATA Act Broker validates TAS and financial elements that link to SF-133 based on the latest information from Treasury’s Central Accounting Reporting System (CARS) and GTAS.
-Additionally, the Broker employs Program Activity Names and Program Activity Codes from the MAX Collect repository established by OMB Budget Data Request (BDR) 17-09 (requires MAX authentication; registration required), as the authoritative source for program activity, and Object Class Codes per OMB Circular A-11 in its validations.
+The Data Broker validates TAS and financial elements that tie to SF-133 based on the latest information from Treasury’s Central Accounting Reporting System (CARS) and GTAS.
+Additionally, the Data Broker employs Program Activity Names and Program Activity Codes from the MAX Collect repository established by OMB Budget Data Request (BDR) 17-09 (requires MAX authentication; registration required), as the authoritative source for program activity, and Object Class Codes per OMB Circular A-11 in its validations.
+Note that the Program Activity process will be revamped by FY26, refer to the MAX Program Activity page for further details.
+The Data Broker also utilizes a variety of other external authoritative sources to derive or validate financial assistance data, such as from FPDS, SAM, FSRS, USPS, USGS, etc. See GSDM Practices and Procedures Appendix F for a complete list of various data sets used by the Data Broker to validate agency submissions, as well as how often these data sets are updated.

 Note: Data elements noted as “Optional” are validated if values are provided.
 Elements noted as “Conditionally Required” are also validated if values are provided; additionally, depending on the circumstances (as noted in the validation rules) specific to the element, they may be required, forced to be blank, or optional.

-Please reference the Fiscal Service DAIMS website for the business rules employed by the DATA Act Broker for field and cross-file validations.
+Please reference the Fiscal Service GSDM website for the business rules employed by the Data Broker for field and cross-file validations.
 The DABS and FABS validation rules are available for viewing and download there.
 The latest validation rules will always be posted on that page.

 Section 6045—Senior Accountable Official (SAO) Certifications